nukendrathota/nukendrathota/README.md

 ## Hi there 👋
 I am Nukendra.
 ### About Me:
-👨‍🎓 I graduated with a Master's in Business Analytics from UMass Amherst.

-🧑‍💼 I previously worked with India's largest public bank, the State Bank of India as an Assistant Manager.

 🌱 I am learning SQL, Tableau, Power BI, Python, Tableau Prep and Power BI.